johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/2017-03-07-an-american-walking-in-britain/index.md

 <img style="float: right;" src="/img/Port_Isaac_Shuttle.png">
 A couple of times I have decided to cut the day short and catch a bus for the rest of the trip.
 Sometimes there are even simple ferries to get you across an estuary.
-And even in rural areas there often is some sort of tax service available.
+And even in rural areas there often is some sort of taxi service available.

 There are other aspects of the UK that probably make a difference.
 There is less suburban sprawl and less dependence on cars.
 In my part of the world one does not expect to find a motel or hotel anywhere except in a city or near a highway exit.
 In the UK B&B's and small-scale hotels seem more plentiful.
 I don't claim to understand all the political, cultural, and legal factors that create those differences in